How to get involved in Tarantool

 This is the easiest way to get your questions answered.
-Many people are afraid to ask questions because they think they are «wasting the experts“ time,» but no one really thinks so.
+Many people are afraid to ask questions because they believe they are «wasting the experts“ time,» but we don’t really think so.
 Contributors are important to us.

 Join the chat and ask questions.

 You can leave your feedback or share ideas in different ways: